 Like so much of what is understood about Cuba from those outside the country, the name 'The Bay of Pigs' is a mistranslation.

-The correct name is Bahía de Cochinos – 'Cochinos' in this instance not meaning the equivalent of the derisory slang of 'dirty pig' (as against the more polite name for a pig – 'cerdo') but rather the local name for Triggerfish.
+The name has nothing to do with Miss Piggy's relatives.
+The correct name is Bahía de Cochinos – 'Cochinos' in this instance doesnot meani the equivalent of the derisory slang of 'dirty pig' (as against the more polite name for a pig – 'cerdo') but rather, in this case 'Cochinos' is the local name for Triggerfish.

 The brightly coloured Triggerfish get their name from their ability to erect a bristly spine when under attack.